top of page

 Use a ruler

-To measure a child's hip width for the Pediatric Belt Cane order, have the child stand upright with their feet together.
-Use a straight, non-bending ruler to measure across the widest part of their hips.
-Ensure the ruler level is parallel to the ground for an accurate measurement.
-Record the whole number of width in inches to select the right size.
+To measure arc width, have the child stand upright with feet together.
+Place a non-bending ruler at same location as where you measured waist circumference (a caliper can also be used).
+Ensure the ruler is parallel to the ground for an accurate measurement.
+Record the whole number of width in inches to select the right size (example 6.7 inches needs a size 6 frame).

 Cane lengths